 About us

-Usthi is committed to helping children and young adults in India and Nepal.
-The non-profit organization pursues the goal of supporting young people in building a self-determined and dignified life.
+Usthi is committed to supporting children and young adults in India and Nepal.
+The non-profit organisation aims to help young people build independent and dignified lives.
 To this end, Usthi supports socially and economically disadvantaged or discriminated children and young people, especially girls and young women.
-Our projects create better access to education and vocational training, strengthen healthcare and promote protection and self-determination for vulnerable children and adults.
+Our projects create better access to education and skills training, strengthen healthcare and promote protection and empowerment for vulnerable children and adults.

 We strive for a world in which children and young people can grow up with dignity and in a supportive environment.

-The Usthi Foundation, based in Rapperswil-Jona, consists of the Foundation Board and the Usthi team at the head office in Zurich.
+The Usthi Foundation, based in Rapperswil-Jona, consists of the Foundation Board and the Usthi team at the Head Office in Zurich.
 Usthi is politically and religiously independent and is subject to federal supervision.
-The organization is financed entirely by donations from private individuals, foundations, associations and public and church institutions.
-The ZEWO seal of approval guarantees the careful handling of donations.
+The organisation is financed entirely by donations from private individuals, foundations, associations and public and church institutions.
+The foundation carries the Zewo quality seal – the standard for Swiss charities – since 2013.

-Our partner organizations in India and Nepal implement the daily activities in the Usthi projects with around 380 local employees.
-Usthi draws on almost 50 years of experience in working in India and many years of cooperation with local partners.
+Our partner organisations in India and Nepal implement the daily activities in the Usthi projects with around 340 local employees.
+Usthi draws on 50 years of experience in working in India and many years of cooperation with local partners.
 This enables us to ensure good local roots and the sustainability of our projects.

 This is Usthi